ekiwi/simulator-independent-coverage/Readme.md

 Note: The latter three figures are based on the fastest target clock.
 ```

+Please compare these numbers to what we report in our paper:
+> We used our instrumented SoCs with 16-bit coverage counters to boot Linux and obtained line coverage results.
+For the RocketChip design the simulation executed 3.3B cycles in 50.4s (65 MHz).
+Scanning out the 8060 cover counts at the end of the simulation took 12ms.

+With the newer version of FireSim and Linux used in this artifact, the numbers are slightly different,
+but the trends should hold.

 Feel free to update `firesim/deploy/config_runtime.yaml` to run against one of the other designs, by modifying the `default_hw_config` field to specify one of the other HWDB entries in `firesim/deploy/config_hwdb.yaml`.
 For each simulation, be sure to run both:
 ```
 firesim infrasetup